Pasxsenger/LeetCode-Notes/Sorting.md

 Similar to the last problem, I used an `unordered_map` to record frequencies.
 Then used `priority_queue` to build a `max-heap`.
 At last, composed the string `ans` by every root node.

-And I learned to use `std::string()` to form up a repeated string, so that I didn't have to use loop to form it.
+And I learned to use `std::string()` to form a repeated string, so that I didn't have to use a loop to form it.

 ```c++
 class Solution {